reimagined/resolve/packages/resolve-scripts/src/template/README.md

 * An *aggregate* is responsible for a system behavior and encapsulation of business logic.
 It responses to commands, checks whether they can be executed and generates events to change the current status of a system.
 * A *read model* provides the current state of a system or its part in the given format.
 It is built by processing all events happened to the system, through a projection function.

+In general case, read model is consists of two parts: asynchronous projection functions to build some state and GraphQL schema and resolvers to access it's state and transmit it for client in apropriate format.

-Aggregates and read models are located in the corresponding directories and defined in a special isomorphic format, which allows them to be used on the client and server side.
+Some Read Models are sent to the client UI to be a part of Redux app state.
+They are small enough to fit into memory and can be kept up-to date right in the browser.
+We call them View Models.
+They are defined in a special isomorphic format, which allows them to be used on the client and server side.
-* On the client side, aggregates are transformed into Redux action creators, and read models - into Redux reducers.
-* On the server side, aggregates and read models are applied directory in the reSolve event sourcing framework.

 A typical aggregate structure: